fr3e1/30-2-notes/Social 30-2/Chapter 4/Chapter 4.md

 # Adam Smith rejected mercantilism and advocated a capitalist system. explain each of the concepts below:

 ### Laissez faire
 A french term that means "leave alone".
-A laissez-faire economy is one in which government does not intervene in the free market also called laissez-faire capitalism or free-market economy; related to classical liberalism
+A laissez-faire economy is one in which government does not intervene in the free market also called laissez-faire capitalism or free-market economy; related to [[Classical Liberalism]]

 ### The Invisible Hand
 A metaphor inspired by Adam Smith that describes the incentives which free markets sometimes create for self-interested people to accidentally act in the public interest, even when this is not something they intended.